ShaneMillar96/FitBuddy/README.md

 ### Workouts:
 Represents specific workout sessions created by users or affiliates.
 Each workout belongs to a workout type and may include multiple exercises.

-### Exercises:
-Represents individual exercises that are part of a workout.
-Each exercise is associated with specific equipment and instructions.

 ### Leaderboards:
 Represents rankings for a specific workout based on user scores.
 Tracks score types, values, and positions for users.

 ### Comments:
 Represents user-generated comments on workouts, enabling interaction and feedback within the community.

-### Equipment:
-Represents gym equipment available at affiliates, such as barbells, treadmills, or kettlebells.
-Equipment is linked to specific workouts and exercises.

 ## Affiliate Management